cenong/puzzler/PuzzlerDoc.md

 After clicking on the ```Start``` button, the player moves through a dungeon gate into a dimly lit room.
 In VR, the method and rate of movement within the game need to be implemented carefully to ensure that the player does not experience simulator sickness.
 I experimented with several speeds to allow the player some time to appreciate the surroundings and cheering after successfully completing the game.

+The image below shows the dimly lit room where orbs are illuminated in a random order.
 ![](media/playscene.png?raw=true "Name")

 Finally, the player is given the option to restart the game.